-2.1 Divisional vs. managerial performance evaluation: practices, bases and principles reflected thority, at least to some extent, in specified areas of operations, notably a line of business or geographical area" (Merchant & Van der Stede, 2007, p.
+2.1 Divisional vs. managerial performance evaluation: practices, bases and principles reflected Divisionalzed organizations consist of multiple responsibility centers, the managers of which are held accountable for return on funds invested in them (Agyei-Mensah 2017).
+"All divisionalized organizations decentralize authority, at least to some extent, in specified areas of operations, notably a line of business or geographical area" (Merchant & Van der Stede, 2007, p.
 416).
-Emphasizing the importance of designing appropriate performance measurement systems, Romero-McCarthy, Casanueva-Fernández, and Garza-Leal (2020) stated that in implementing strategies towards achieving determined goals, managers use tools such as performance measurement systems (PMS) to motivate employees' behaviours.
+Emphasizing the importance of designing appropriate performance measurement systems, Romero-McCarthy, Casanueva-Fernández. and Garza-Leal (2020) stated that in implementing strategies towards achieving determined goals, managers use tools such as performance measurement systems (PMS) to motivate employees' behaviours.
 However, many strategies fail during implementation, reasonably due to managers' insufficient attention to PMS design.
 They suggest that good measurements should demonstrate a set of characteristics associated with a novel and easily evoked acronym.